JuliaEarth/GeoStats.jl/docs/src/contributing/guidelines.md

 ## I'm new to open-source.
 How do I start contributing?

 Contributing to an open-source project for the very first time can be a very daunting task.
-To make the process easier and more github-beginner-friendly, the community has written an article about how to start contributing to open-source and overcome the mental and technical barriers that come associated with it :
+To make the process easier and more GitHub-beginner-friendly, the community has written an article about how to start contributing to open-source and overcome the mental and technical barriers that come associated with it :

 https://invenia.github.io/blog/2021/01/29/contribute-open-source

 The article will also take you through the steps required to make your first contribution in detail.